Slavic speakers of Greek Macedonia: Greek Civil War

-National Liberation Front
+National Liberation Front (NOF)

 The National Liberation Front (NOF) was organized by the political and military groups of the Slavic minority in Greece, active from 1945 to 1949.
 The interbellum was the time when part of them came to the conclusion that they are Macedonians.
 Greek hostility to the Slavic minority produced tensions that rose to separatism.
 After the recognition in 1934 from the Comintern of the Macedonian ethnicity, the Greek communists also recognized Macedonian national identity.
 That separatism was reinforced by Communist Yugoslavia's support, since Yugoslavia's new authorities after 1944 encouraged the growth of Macedonian national consciousness.

 Following World War II, the population of Yugoslav Macedonia did begin to feel themselves to be Macedonian, assisted and pushed by a government policy.
 Communist Bulgaria also began a policy of making Macedonia connecting link for the establishment of new Balkan Federative Republic and stimulating in Bulgarian Macedonia a development of distinct Slav Macedonian consciousness.
 However, differences soon emerged between Yugoslavia and Bulgaria concerning the national character of the Macedonian Slavs – whereas Bulgarians considered them to be an offshoot of the Bulgarians, Yugoslavia regarded them as an independent nation which had nothing to do whatsoever with the Bulgarians.
 Thus the initial tolerance for the Macedonization of Pirin Macedonia gradually grew into outright alarm.

 At first, the NOF organized meetings, street and factory protests and published illegal underground newspapers.
 Soon after its founding, members began forming armed partisan detachments.
 In 1945, 12 such groups were formed in Kastoria, 7 in Florina, and 11 in Edessa and the Gianitsa region.
 Many Aromanians also joined the Macedonians in NOF, especially in the Kastoria region.
 The NOF merged with the Democratic Army of Greece (DSE) which was the main armed unit supporting the Communist Party.

 Owing to the KKE's equal treatment of ethnic Macedonians and Greeks, many ethnic Macedonians enlisted as volunteers in the DSE (60% of the DSE was composed of Slavic Macedonians).
 It was during this time that books written in the Macedonian dialect (the official language was in process of codifying) were published and Macedonians cultural organizations theatres were opened.

 According to information announced by Paskal Mitrovski on the I plenum of NOF in August 1948, about 85% of the Slavic-speaking population in Greek Macedonia had an ethnic Macedonian self-identity.
 It has been estimated that out of DSE's 20,000 fighters, 14,000 were Slavic Macedonians from Greek Macedonia.
 Given their important role in the battle, the KKE changed its policy towards them.
 At the fifth Plenum of KKE on January 31, 1949, a resolution was passed declaring that after KKE's victory, the Slavic Macedonians would find their national restoration as they wish.